 Major donors to the Ilan-Lael Foundation are honored via this memorial sundial, which charts both the time of day as well as timeless memories of generous donors and loved ones.

-Bert Hubbell, Jim’s younger brother, has lived in Japan for many years.
+Jim’s younger brother, has lived in Japan for many years.
 Yet his generosity graces our grounds and art collection.
-His humorous figures populate this garden, and elsewhere throughout the property.
-In 2010, Bert donated 30 acres of undeveloped land adjacent to Ilan-Lael as a gift to the Foundation, preserving the natural surroundings that give Ilan-Lael its tranquility and exceptional beauty.
-The mosaic is of Mount Fuji, Japan’s highest peak, in honor of Bert.
+His humorous figures populate this garden and elsewhere on≠ the property.

 This residential space for the on-site caretaker was built in 2021.

 As it is a private residence it is not open to the public.